Morocco Online Marketing Country Profile

 Internet Censorship in Morocco

 The state of Internet freedom in Morocco has greatly improved in the past few years due to constitutional reforms and popular demonstrations.
 In 2014, rapper Othman Atiq was jailed for insulting the state and promoting drugs through music videos and news sites were targeted for content defaming the government.
 The rise of social media triggered a higher amount of censorship and state monitoring of citizen activity on the net.
 However, due to the February 20th Movement that used Facebook to organize rallies and publicize ideas for political reform, King Mohammad VI introduced a reform package that increased civil liberties and halted political filtering.
 For this reason, the once dubious state of Internet liberties and freedom of press and speech in Morocco have become much freer.
-As of 2021, Freedom House reported that Algeria’s internet freedom is partly free with a score of 53/100 were few limits on Internet content and fewer obstacles to access the Internet.
+As of 2022, Freedom House reported that Morocco’s internet freedom is partly free with a score of 51/100 were few limits on Internet content and fewer obstacles to access the Internet.
 Internet access in Morocco has slowly increased in recent years, though obstacles remain in certain areas of the country.
 Though the government has stopped blocking websites, journalists can still be punished for criticizing the government and its officials and many VoIP services have been blocked.
 While the Internet is still not completely free, marketers should feel secure operating on Moroccan websites as long as they avoid inflammatory language on the government or state policies.